sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerHypervisorConnection.md

   * FaultReason (System.String) Detailed fault state description if connection is currently in a fault state.

   * FaultState (System.String) Current fault state indicator associsted with hypervisor connection, or 'None' if connection is operating normally.

+  * FaultStateDuration (System.TimeSpan?)
+Period for which the hypervisor has been in fault state

   * HypervisorCapabilities (System.String\[\]) The set of hypervisor capabilities as reported by the hypervisor.